-Proclamation to Declare March 3, 2023 as Dress in Blue Day
+Proclamation to Declare March 1, 2024 as Dress in Blue Day

-As March is known nationally as Colorectal Cancer Awareness Month and Input your organization to bring greater awareness and participation in colorectal cancer screening, individuals and organizations are encouraged to proclaim and celebrate Friday, March 3 as dress in Blue Day.
+As March is known nationally as Colorectal Cancer Awareness Month, input your organization wants to create greater awareness and participation in colorectal cancer screening.
+Individuals and organizations are encouraged to proclaim and celebrate Friday, March 1st as Dress in Blue Day.
 While wearing blue clothing, join with others across the state to recognize the importance of colorectal cancer screening.

-Each year, about 150,000 Americans are diagnosed with colorectal cancer and more than 50,000 die.
-In West Virginia, colorectal cancer is the third leading cause of cancer related deaths.
+Each year, over 152,000 Americans are diagnosed with colorectal cancer, and more than 50,000 die. n West Virginia, colorectal cancer is the fourth leading cause of cancer related deaths.
 Approximately 1 in 3 adults are not being screened for colorectal cancer as recommended.
 Screening is important to preventing and detecting colorectal cancer early when it is most treatable.